Bookings for 2027 will be released soon. Get in touch and add your name to the waitlist.

 Let’s explore wild places — responsibly, intimately, and unforgettable.

-• This is a two day workshop.
+This is depending on the type of experience you select.
 Some of the activities will be dependant on weather, but here is a sample of what it might look like.

 Day one